-5 The jury should consider the design, detailing, and implementation from the perspective of a professionally constructed house.
+&lt;sup>2 The jury should consider the design, detailing, and implementation from the perspective of a professionally constructed house.
 Student-built or installed elements should be evaluated as if they were professionally built and installed.

-6 Deliverables are required to accurately reflect the competition prototype as it appears on the competition site.
+&lt;sup>3 Deliverables are required to accurately reflect the competition prototype as it appears in its final form.